Embodying the Moon Cycles

 Full moon ~ Begins 15-18.5 days after new moon

 A time to breathe, rest and release.
-A time of stillness and being with what is and to practice acceptance and surrender.
+A time of stillness and being with what is.
+You might explore practicing acceptance and surrender.

 Third quarter ~ Begins 7-10.5 days after full moon